the-argus/func-godot-lightpass/README.md

 - Editing nodes from a level editor just as well as from Godot
 - Light, Decal, WorldEnvironment, and AudioStreamPlayer3D entity definitions which have key-value-pairs that correspond 1:1 with their Godot node counterparts
+- Ability to define custom scripts which can be put on your own nodes, to write them out to the map file as well

 TODO:

-- Document how you can set up writing _any_ node back to a .map file yourself.
 - Generate TrenchBroom-style entity number comments in the `.map` file to reduce random diffs created when opening the file in the editor.